The Warm Home Discount: 2022 / 2023 updates

 • Working Tax Credits *

 * Households in receipt of Tax Credits must be below a household income threshold, adjusted according to household composition.
-More information can be found here.
+More information can be found on the Warm Home Discount Scheme website.

 If you meet the low income criteria, you also need to meet the new High Energy Costs Criteria.